containers/podman-machine-wsl-os/README.md

 The CI is triggered every 3 hours **and** at every push to the main branch.

 At every update of the disk image:
-- a new [GitHub release](https://github.com/containers/podman-machine-wsl-os/releases) is created and the new zstd-compressed disk images is added.
 - a new OCI artifact is pushed to [quay.io/podman/machine-os-wsl](https://quay.io/repository/podman/machine-os-wsl?tab=tags)

 ## Build Process Details